 You are a Belgium who lives between Paris and L.A.
 In what way, in any, does the way you interact with the world change as to where you are based?
 In what way is Paris different from LA?

-Fiction meets reality ?!
-But Love is the best fiction, isn’t it ?
+Does fiction meet reality ?!
+But Love is the best fiction, isn’t it?

 This week at the Pavlovic Today we are dedicating to feminism and the idea of an independent, irresistible and resilient woman.
 Is there any female in your family you consider inspirational?

-Mia Mama !
+Mia Mama!
 I come from a big family.
 I have four brothers and one sister.
-My mother dedicated her life to raising up what is more than a family.
+My mother dedicated her life to raising what is more than a family.
 She built a world, her empire.
 We’re all very close to each other thanks to the values she raised us with.
 She will always be my inspiration.

-What is your take on superficiality of Hollywood?
+What is your take on the superficiality of Hollywood?
 What way is the only way?

 My European background is of course very different from Hollywood.
 Hollywood is superficial…but then, isn’t every industry superficial?
 For my part, Hollywood's superficiality is just a game.
 Let’s play the game!